HazDuck/jgtt/README.md

 - Therefore to add new components, add each component into the vite.config.ts 'input' with a corresponding reactdom.createroot

+- Due to time constraints I've left some TS anys in the codebase, this is not best practice and should be fixed

 ---

 # React + TypeScript + Vite